Stormwater Permit For Construction Activity

 - SWPPP Preparer Certification (PDF) - This form is used to collect a signed certification from the SWPPP preparer to indicate that the SWPPP meets the requirements of the Permit Document.

-- MS4 SWPPP Acceptance Form (PDF) dated January, 2015 - If applicable, projects subject to Regulated, Traditional Land Use Control MS4 regulation must submit this form, appropriately signed per Part VII.H.4 of the Permit Document, which indicates that the MS4 has reviewed and accepted the SWPPP.
+- MS4 SWPPP Acceptance Form (PDF) - If applicable, owners or operators of construction activities within the municipal boundaries of an MS4 Operator and subject to its review authority must submit this form, appropriately signed per Part VII.J.2 of the Permit Document, to indicate that the MS4 Operator has reviewed and accepted the SWPPP.

-- Owner/Operator Certification (PDF) - This form is used to collect a signed certification statement from the project owner acknowledging requirements of the Permit Document.
+- Owner/Operator Certification (PDF) - This form is used to collect a signed certification statement from the project owner or operator asserting compliance with the requirements of the Permit Document.

 Authorization

-Authorization to discharge under the Permit is only effective following Part II.C. of the Permit Document.
+Authorization to discharge under the Permit is effective in accordance with Part I.D.3.b. of the Permit Document.

 SWPPP Implementation, Inspection and Maintenance